HIV and Specific Populations

 • Having anal or vaginal sex with a person who has HIV without using a condom or taking medicines to prevent or treat HIV.
 Anal sex is the riskiest type of sex for getting HIV, because the rectum’s lining is thin and may allow HIV to enter the body during anal sex.

-• Sharing injection drug equipment (works), such as needles, with a person who has HIV.
+• Sharing injection drug equipment (works), such as needles, with a person who has HIV

 In women, several factors can increase the risk of HIV transmission.
 For example, during vaginal or anal sex, a woman has a greater risk for getting HIV because, in general, receptive sex is riskier than insertive sex.
 Age-related thinning and dryness of the vagina may also increase the risk of HIV in older women, because these can cause a tear in the vagina during sex and lead to HIV transmission.
 A woman's risk of HIV can also increase if her partner engages in high-risk behaviors, such as injection drug use or having sex with other partners without using condoms.